jbk2/fakebook/README.md

 ### Future ToDos:

 - **General**
-  - Test everywhere everything
-  - Allow User profile_photo to be null and if null render daisy placeholder avatar
-  - ProcessImageJob - implement job chaining or tracking to ensure all jobs are completed before deletion
+  - ProcessImageJob - implement job chaining or tracking to ensure completion and no race issues
   - Integrate more partials, use strict locals where you can.
   - Extend validations

 - **Features**
-  - Posts
-    - Photos
   - Comments
     - Built ability to like comments (enable existing Likes model to be used for Comment and Post likes - i.e. make Polymorphic)
     - Build ability to comment on/reply to comments
     - Build ability to add photos to comments
+  - Notifications
+    - Extend notifications to include likes, comments, follows.

 - **UI**
   - Posts
-    - scroll post.body
     - allow new post attachment files to preview pdfs as well as images
     - limit new post file attachment UI (& backend) to 6 files
-  - Users
-    - Index; populate data in users cards.